browserengineering/book/book/animations.md

             self.right, self.color)
 ```

-The `Blend` command sometimes does nothing if no opacity or blend mode
+The `Blend` command sometimes does nothing if no opacity or a non-trivial blend
-is passed; it's helpful to indicate that when printing:
+mode is passed; it's helpful to indicate that when printing:

 ``` {.python replace=Blend:/Blend(VisualEffect):}
 class Blend: